 Each of the groomsmen has a different personal style and were initially unsure of how they would appear in their chosen outfits.
 However, the versatile range by Manyavar had something for everyone – and gave the guys a good idea of styles they could flaunt at their own weddings.

 Mitali’s dark blue lehenga by Manyavar’s partner brand for women Mohey – for the ethnic look shoot – was resplendent with gold thread embroidery.
-Blue is her favorite color, and the light sheer net dupatta and short-sleeved gold blouse provided a stunning contrast to the heavy Polki jewelry by Ghanasingh Fine Jewels which made her feel like a royal bride.
+Blue is her favorite color, and the light sheer net dupatta and short-sleeved gold blouse provided a stunning contrast to the heavy Polki jewellery by Ghanasingh Fine Jewels which made her feel like a royal bride.
 “The best part of the outfit was the weight.
 I always had a perception about bridal lehengas being super heavy but this was really light and comfortable,” says Mitali.

 As Dev the photographer took the men and Mitali through their paces and poses, Ali enjoyed how much fun his squad was having, given that they had all taken a day off from work for this shoot.
 He shares, “I didn’t really know what to expect at the shoot.
 We’ve all seen and loved Manyavar’s ads and to be able to wear the outfits in front of the camera and show them off was pretty cool.
 What I really loved about the experience was having my boys and Mitali there.
 Plus, we were spending a day away from our jobs to do something we usually would never have been able to do during the madness of a real life wedding.”